-Welcome to the UK Housing Review, which provides a key resource for busy managers and policy-makers across both public and private housing sectors.
-The Review brings together the most important housing statistics for England (and its regions), Wales, Scotland and Northern Ireland.
-It features over 200 charts and tables and is a key resource for those interested in housing policy and finance.
+Welcome to the UK Housing Review, it's a key resource for busy managers and policymakers across the public and private housing sectors in the UK.
+The Review, published annually, brings together the most important housing statistics for England (and its regions), Wales, Scotland and Northern Ireland.
+It features over 200 charts and tables for those who need information about housing policy and finance.

 Its charts and tables include data about: